Ex-Philippine president Ramos says Duterte government a 'letdown'

 BERLIN German police said on Monday they had captured a man suspected of planning a bomb attack who had slipped through their grasp during a raid two days ago.

-MANILA The government of Philippine leader Rodrigo Duterte has been a "huge disappointment and letdown", according to a former president and one his mentors, bucking popular sentiment and a high opinion poll rating for his first 100 days in office.
+MANILA The government of Philippine leader Rodrigo Duterte has been a "huge disappointment and letdown", according to a former president and one of his mentors, bucking popular sentiment and a high opinion poll rating for his first 100 days in office.

-In rare criticism of Duterte, 88-year-old former president Fidel Ramos said the government was "losing badly" by prioritizing a controversial war on drugs at the expense of issues like poverty, living costs, foreign investment and jobs.
+In rare criticism of Duterte, 88-year-old former president Fidel Ramos said the government was "losing badly" by prioritizing a controversial war on drugs at the expense of issues such as poverty, living costs, foreign investment and jobs.

 Duterte's spokesman, Ernesto Abella, did not immediately respond to a request for comment.